temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.md

 For this assignment you can ignore these misplaced features.
 Use Zoom to Layer on the police districts layer to zoom the map canvas to our area of interest.
-Optionally, you could extract only the features you are interested in by selecting them in the map canvas, then exporting the layers to new shapefiles.
+Optionally, you could use a Definition Query (ask your instructor how to do this) to exclude features, or you could extract only the features you are interested in by selecting them in the map canvas, then exporting the layers to new shapefiles.

 ## Getting Started